I Have Electric Dreams

-I Have Electric Dreams (Tengo sueños eléctricos) is a 2022 coming-of-age drama film directed by Valentina Maurel, starring Reinaldo Amien Gutiérrez, Daniela Marín Navarro, Vivian Rodriguez, Adriana Castro García and Jose Pablo Segreda Johanning.
-The film produced by Gregoire Debailly and Benoit Roland is a co-production of Costa Rica, Belgium and France.
-It revolves around a young girl Eva, who lives with her mother, her little sister and their cat.
-The film captures the thin line between love and hate, in a world where aggression and rage intertwined with the vertigo of female sexual awakening.
-It premiered at the 75th Locarno Film Festival on 8 August 2022, where it won the Pardo for Best Direction, Pardo for Best Actress and Pardo for Best Actor.
+I Have Electric Dreams (Tengo sueños eléctricos) is a 2022 coming-of-age drama film written and directed by Valentina Maurel.
+A co-production of Costa Rica, Belgium and France, it follows the young Eva (Daniela Marín Navarro), who lives with her mother, her little sister and their cat, in a thin line between love and hate, in a world where aggression and rage intertwined with the vertigo of female sexual awakening.

-It was selected as the Costa Rican entry for the Best International Feature Film at the 96th Academy Awards.
+The film had its world premiere at the main competition of the 75th Locarno Film Festival on 8 August 2022, where it won the Pardo for Best Direction, Pardo for Best Actress and Pardo for Best Actor.
+It was also selected as the Costa Rican entry for the Best International Feature Film at the 96th Academy Awards, but was not nominated.